Skip to main content

 Final Manuscript Preparation Guidelines for Essays in Philosophy

-- All submissions should come in an attachment via eMail to the General Editor, David Boersema, at: .
-Please use Word.
+- All submissions should come in an attachment via email to the General Editor, Ramona Ilea, at: .
+Files should be Word or equivalent.

-- Since all reviewing is blind, please do not send your submission to the Issue Editor.
+- Since all reviewing is anonymous, please do not send your submission to the Issue Editor.

-- Papers should be prepared with "blind reviewing" in mind.
+- Papers should be prepared with "anonymous reviewing" in mind.
 Specifically, no reference should be made to the author(s) in the essay (including notes).
+If using Word, please use the “Inspect Document” feature to remove all identifying information from the document properties.

 - Submission must include a brief abstract (175 words maximum).

-- Notes should all be gathered at the end of the paper.
-(Endnotes)
+- Notes should all be gathered at the end of the paper as endnotes.

 - Identify clearly, by title as well as volume and number, the issue for which the paper is being submitted.